 Directly protecting content with the SP

-In this model, the flow of requests is a little more complex, but affords much greater control:
+In this model, the request flow is a little more complex but affords greater control:

-In this scenario, when the user attempted to access Protected Content without an active session, they would be directed to a login selection page (in Unprotected Content), where the user could choose to log in via the AAF or via whatever additional mechanisms are available.
-From there, the user's browser would be sent to one of the login mechanisms:
+These are examples of potential setups with endpoint names and specific details for illustrative purposes.
+In this scenario, when the user attempts to access the Protected Content without an active session, they would be directed to a login selection page (which is Unprotected Content), where the user could choose to log in via the AAF or any other mechanisms that are available.
+From there, the user's browser would be sent to the login mechanism chosen:

-/auth/otherwhich provides an alternate login mechanism for users who are not part of the federation, or for special use cases such as administrative login.
-In a real app, there can be as few or as many login mechanisms as you like, and you may use any endpoint naming scheme you wish.
+- /auth/other that provides an alternate login mechanism for users who are not part of the federation, or for special use cases such as an administrative login.
+In a real app, there can be as few or as many login mechanisms as necessary with any endpoint naming scheme.